JBEI/edd/README.md

                 * access Solr via http://192.168.99.100/solr/
                 * access RabbitMQ Management Plugin via http://192.168.99.100/rabbitmq
             * Restart misbehaving services with:  `docker-compose restart $SERVICE`

+### Common Development Tasks

+Some of these sample commands will only work as written at JBEI, but should serve as useful examples for common development tasks.
+Directions assume that docker containers are already running in the development environment.

+* Create an unprivileged test account

+    docker-compose exec appserver /bin/bash
+	python manage.py shell
+	from main.models import User
+	user=User.objects.create_user('unprivileged_user', 'test_user@nowhere.com', 'insecure_pwd_ok_for_local_testing')
+	^D
+	^D

+	Enable the test account:

+	docker-compose exec postgres psql -U postgres edd select * from account_emailaddress where email = 'test_user@nowhere.com'; update account_emailaddress set verified = true where email = 'test_user@nowhere.com';

+* Dump the production database to file and load into a local test deployment:

+  Unlike simpler directions below, this process maintains other databases in use in the existing postgres volume, and may avoid rebuilding other containers.
+  By modifying the dump / load process, this process can potentially be used to load a subset of data into an EDD deployment while leaving some existing data in place.
+It also enables holders of the administrative production password to create dumps and pass them off to developers without distributing the production database password.

+  Untested draft!
+Please verify during the first use.

+    Create a dump file:
+    pg_dump -h postgres.jbei.org -d eddprod -f edd-prod-dump.sql -U your_username'

+    Load a dump file:
+    docker-compose stop appserver
+    docker-compose stop celery
+    docker-compose exec postgres psql -U postgres
+    drop database edd;
+    create database edd;
+    ^d
+    docker-compose exec postgres psql -U postgres edd < edd-prod-dump.sql docker-compose up -d
+    docker-compose exec appserver /bin/bash
+	python manage.py migrate
+	python manage.py edd_index

+* Load a production database by remaking the local postgres docker volume:
+    This process requires the production database password.
+It can alternatively be modified to use the POSTGRES_DUMP_FILE environment variable to load a database dump without need for the password.

+    Untested draft!
+Please verify during the first use.

+	docker-compose down
+	docker volume rm edd_pgdata
+	export POSTGRES_DUMP_URL='postgres://edduser:password@postgres.jbei.org:5432/eddprod'
+	docker-compose up -d
+	docker-compose exec appserver /bin/bash
+	python manage.py migrate
+	python manage.py edd_index

 ### Linux / Debian <a name="Debian"/>